-There aren’t many perfume houses which can lay claim to 392 years of history (and counting).
-But whispers of Yardley London‘s heritage go all the way back to the reign of King Charles I, when a young man with the Yardley name paid the king a large sum for the concession to supply all the soap for the City of London.
+There aren’t many perfume houses which can lay claim to 250 years of history.
+However, whispers of Yardley London‘s heritage go all the way back to the reign of King Charles I, when a young man with the Yardley name paid the king a large sum for the concession to supply all the soap for the City of London…

 The Great Fire of London in 1666 wiped out the exact details of the enterprise – but one clue remained: lavender was used to perfume this soap.
 (Which was no doubt a very welcome commodity on the streets of London, at that time…) Yardley London and English lavender have been entwined together ever since: a wide range of fragrances and body products, aromatic with that herb, are still bestsellers today.